jacobbart298/sycococopy/README.md

 With this project we provide a Python framework that can be used to monitor the communication between coroutines at runtime.

 ## Description
-The SyCoCoCoPy framework can be used as a debugging tool to verify if the communication betweeen coroutines in a concurrent Python program runs as described in a given specification.
+The SyCoCoCoPy framework can be used as a debugging tool to verify if the communication between coroutines in a concurrent Python program runs as described in a given specification.
 The specification can be written in a Python-like syntax, which is described below.

-If a communication occurs outside of the specification, the library will end the asyncio Event loop with an IllegalTransitionException and the executed communication messages plus the violating message will be printed for further evaluation.
+If a communication occurs outside of the specification, the framework will end the asyncio Event loop with an IllegalTransitionException and the executed communication messages plus the violating message will be printed to the console for further evaluation.

 At this stage, the error should be corrected by revising either the implementation, or the provided specification.

 ## Installation
-Before running the program, please install the library with the following command:
+Before running the program, please install the framework with the following command:

 ```
 py -m pip install -e .
 ```

-This will ensure that the packages are correctly recognized.
+This ensures that the packages are correctly recognized.

 ## Usage as drop-in library for asyncio
-The library requires a specification that defines the roles and describes the allowed order of communication between those roles.
+The framework requires a specification that defines the roles and describes the allowed order of communication between those roles.
 Create a specification (as described below) and save it as a .txt file.

 The library can be used as a drop-in replacement for the asyncio library within existing Python programs.
 Instead of importing asyncio, simply import the instrumentation as asyncio.
 The required imports are then: